Skip to content

 • Swim Lessons - Private/Semi-Private

-Each swimmer must register individually.
+Private/Semi-Private Swim Lessons Each swimmer must register individually.
 Please register online to add your name to the waitlist.
-Due to high demand for these lessons, you/your student may take only 4 private or semi-private lessons this Summer season.
-You must pay for the complete session, no reimbursement for missed lessons.
-Lessons will be scheduled in order by date registration is received.
+Lessons will be scheduled in order by the date registration is received.
+Once we have contacted all parties on the waiting list, we will offer up more lessons per family if they are available.
 We will connect with you to coordinate a time that works based on schedule availability.
 You will be charged for the lessons once they are scheduled.
-Private Swim Lessons - $112/Four 30-minute lessons Semi-private lessons - $92/Four 30-minute lessons per participant Dates & Times: Lessons available for this session will be Tuesday & Thursday mornings.
-Tuesdays & Thursdays, June 18, 20, 25 & 27 at 7:30 or 8:00 am Tuesdays & Thursdays, July 9, 11, 16 & 18 at 7:30 or 8:00 am Tuesdays & Thursdays, July 23, 25, 30 & August 1 at 7:30 or 8:00 am Please register online at oronocommunityed.com to add your name to the waitlist. *If you were on the private lesson waiting list during previous brochure seasons, you'll need to re-register for the current season.
+You must pay for the complete session, no reimbursement for missed lessons.
+Private Swim Lessons - $117/Four 30-minute lessons Semi-private lessons - $97/Four 30-minute lessons per participant Lessons available for this session will be Tuesday OR Thursday mornings 7:30, 8:00 OR 8:30am for a 30 minute session.
+Saturdays will also be available from 12:45 - 2:45 pm.
+Please register online at oronocommunityed.com to add your name to the waitlist. *If you were on the private lesson waiting list during previous brochure seasons, you'll need to re-register for the current season.
 Waitlist enrollments do not roll over to the next season.

 • Waitlist